 Our carefully designed English curriculum integrates the skills of reading, writing, listening and speaking.
 Lessons are taught to inspire children to read and write.
 Every lesson centres around the reading and writing skills, balanced with exciting and engaging contexts.
 Pupils are given the opportunity to share and develop a love for traditional stories that their families will have enjoyed for years, alongside the opportunity to explore a range of modern literature from a variety of genres.
 These high-quality texts form the basis of our English lessons and inspire children to write for a range of purposes.
 We focus on exposing the children to high-quality language.
-Our cross-curricular approach to English is built to inspire the children's ideas and unravel their creativity to wonder.

 - Every child will be a reader, regardless of their background, needs or abilities.